-How we become involved
+How we became involved

-As a healthcare organisation we focus on the treatment as well as the prevention of disease.
+As a healthcare organisation, we focus on the treatment as well as the prevention of disease.
 One of the tasks that MNI was assigned to in the past was to initiate a national chain of pharmacy clinics for one of South Africa’s largest retail stores.
 This included implementing effective medical treatment protocols and assessing the efficacy of these on a regular basis.

 The good news is that if you start reducing insulin resistance and excess body fat, all the individual risk factors that pose a collective health risk immediately start to decline.
 This means that the moment you start losing weight, you have turned the corner and are on your way to recovery.

 From the experience that we have gained from our work in the field, it is our opinion that the best results are achieved when a variety of strategies that work synergistically are implemented.
 These should be used in accordance with individual requirements.